itsteddyyo/strategy-pack/documentation/dashboard/area/configuration.md

 ### Navigation

-The cards shown in the navigation section.
-This is only another [grid](#grid).
+The cards displayed in the navigation section are generated like any other [grid](#grid).
-Instead of $entity this one replaces $area!
-There is also an extra variable $currArea which contains the currently active view/area.
+Instead of the "$entity"-string, this section replaces the "$area"-string Additionally, an extra variable, $currArea, holds the currently active view/area.

 ### Main

-The tabs shown in the the main section.
+The tabs displayed in the main section containing the grids defined in "grids".
-You can control which grids are shown with the "match"-key which contains a regexp.
+You can control which grids appear using the "match" key, which accepts a regular expression.

 {: .note }
-> The Tab will only be shown in the View per Area when it has content (at least 1 grid with at least 1 card).
+> The tab will only appear in the view if it contains content (at least one grid with at least one card).

 {% include table.md options=tab_config disable=disable_default %}